Tensor products of Dirac structures and interconnection in Lagrangian mechanical systems: Examples

 Consider the electric circuit depicted in Figure \ref{vrlc_circuit_pic}, where $R$ denotes a resistor, $L$ an inductor, and $C$ a capacitor.

-As in Figure \ref{torn_circuit_pic}, we decompose the circuit into the disconnected two circuits, each of which we shall call ``Primitive Circuit 1'' and ``Primitive Circuit 2'', in which $S_{1}$ and $S_{2}$ denote external ports.
+As in Figure \ref{torn_circuit_pic}, we decompose the circuit into two disconnected primitive systems.
+Let $S_{1}$ and $S_{2}$ denote external ports resulting from the tear.
 In order to reconstruct the original circuit in Figure \ref{vrlc_circuit_pic}, the external ports may be connected by equating currents across each.